-Thyme is a perennial that pretty much grows itself.
+Thyme is a perennial that pretty much grows itself and one of the best wasp deterrent plants.
 In fact, the more you fuss with it, the less hardy it will be.
 Thyme is most fragrant and flavorful when grown in dry, lean soil in full sun.

 Too much moisture will rot the plants.
 Allow soil to go completely dry between watering, then soak thoroughly.

 Thyme is an evergreen shrub that has been used in medicinal and culinary applications for thousands of years.
 Thyme can relieve stress, reduce respiratory issues, improve heart health, boost the strength of the immune system, protect against chronic diseases, stimulate blood flow, and prevent fungal infections.